websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-a-thumbnail-preview-into-your-theme.md

-# Creating a Thumbnail for Your Theme
+# Bundling a Thumbnail Preview into Your Theme

 A theme's thumbnail is the visual representation of how the theme looks when it is applied to a Site.
 The thumbnail is shown in the theme selection menu when you choose a theme for a Site's Public Pages.
 A custom theme with no thumbnail set has a placeholder image.